svanteschubert/ausdigital-bill/docs/1.0/index.md

  * `"responseCode":"DI"` - disputed, means that the payer has not accepted the invoice and will dispute some or all of the invoice.
  * `"responseCode":"RE"` - rejected, means that the payer has rejected the entire invoice and will not be paying.

+# Service Registry Bindings

+This section describes how the Digital Capability Publisher Service Metadata structure should be populated in order to describe a participant's support for the BILL specification.

+## Document Identifier

+"DocumentIdentifier" MUST follow the global SMP and UBL specifications for a UBL invoice to indicate simply that this is a UBL 2 invoice document..
+Namely

+* "scheme"="bdx-docid-qns" and
+* "value"="urn:oasis:names:specification:ubl:schema:xsd:Invoice-2"

+## Process Identifier

+The DCP "ProcessIdentifier" identifies the process context and so MUST map directly to the UBL ProfileID:

+* "Scheme" = "digitalbusinesscouncil.com.au" and
+* "value" = the same as the UBL "ProfileID" value - "bill-rcti-v1"

 # Transport Layer Bindings

 The invoice document is exchanged in accordance with the [TAP protocol](http://ausdigital.org/specs/ausdigital-tap/2.0/).
 This paragraph describes the binding between the business seamntic layer and the TAP messaging protocol layer.